WHAT REASONING IS AND

 voters.

-As to this last point, it's arguably the most
+This last point is arguably the most

 troublesome.
 Much of the electorate is far too eagerly charmed by